Trooper who lost battle with cancer after responding to 9/11 laid to rest

-On Tuesday, flags across the state are returning to full-staff as a state trooper is laid to rest.
+On Tuesday, hundreds attended the funeral in Westport for a state trooper who lost his battle with cancer last month.

-Funeral services are being held Tuesday for Trooper First Class Walter Greene at Sherwood Island State Park in Westport.
+Funeral services were held on Tuesday for Trooper First Class Walter Greene at Sherwood Island State Park in Westport.

 Connecticut State Police and law enforcement officials from across the country attended the service.

-In the procession from the funeral home in Norwalk was Trooper Greene's motorcycle.
+In the procession from the funeral home in Norwalk, Trooper Greene's motorcycle was pulled by his state police SUV.
 He was an instructor for the state police, as well as many local police departments.

 Trooper Greene died last month after a battle with cancer.